jd-fillmore/infused/posts/how-do-i-get-my-website-higher-up-on-google-search.md

 ---
-title: ' How do I get my website higher up on Google search?'
+title: " How do I get my website higher up on Google search?"
 slug: /posts/how-do-i-get-my-website-higher-up-on-google-search/
 date: 2019-03-27T00:00:13.528Z
 excerpt: >-
   How do I get my website higher up on Google search?
 You may have asked this question in the past.
 Find the answer!
 ---

-One of the most important things about having a <a href="https://en.wikipedia.org/wiki/Website" target="_blank" rel="noopener noreferrer">website</a> online, is making sure you get enough traffic to your website.
+One of the most important things about having a <a href="https://en.wikipedia.org/wiki/Website" target="_blank" rel="noreferrer" rel="noopener noreferrer">website</a> online, is making sure you get enough traffic to your website.

 If you don't get any <a href="https://infused.agency/">website traffic</a>, then what good is your website?

-You need to get your website higher up on <a href="https://en.wikipedia.org/wiki/Google_Search" target="_blank" rel="noopener noreferrer">Google search</a>, in order for people to actually find your website.
+You need to get your website higher up on <a href="https://en.wikipedia.org/wiki/Google_Search" target="_blank" rel="noreferrer" rel="noopener noreferrer">Google search</a>, in order for people to actually find your website.
 Once your website is higher up, then you will start to see the traffic rolling in.
 And hopefully, if your <a href="https://infused.agency/search-engine-optimization/">website is optimized</a>,

 <h2>So.. how do you get your website higher up on Google Search?</h2>